 Talks Around the Farm Table is a podcast about the diverse landscape of agriculture on Kodiak Island.
 This series is driven by the Kodiak Soil & Water Conservation District in collaboration with KMXT.

-The Community Learning Series is a FREE educational series for Kodiak community members that will cover topics related to agriculture and food security.
-Sessions will feature experienced and knowledgeable panelists on the topic of discussion.
+The Community Learning Series was a free educational series for Kodiak community members that will cover topics related to agriculture and food security.
+Sessions featured experienced and knowledgeable panelists on the topic of discussion.
 Our goal is to promote knowledge sharing between growers and producers of all experience levels and invigorate enthusiasm about these topics.
-No registration is required for these events.

 The soil health study was conducted at the Community Gardens and looked at the difference between lettuce grown in garden beds that were grown with beach peat and lettuce grown in beds without added beach peat.